WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 You can [load](/using-wasabi/WalletLoad.md) any previously generated wallet on testnet, by double clicking on it in the Wallet Explorer.
 However, it is recommended to use a dedicated testnet wallet.
-Then Wasabi will check if any of the testnet block filters hit against your public keys.
-If yes, then it will download the relevant block either from the backend server, or your [own Bitcoin testnet node](/using-wasabi/BitcoinFullNode.md).
 Notice that Wasabi uses the same wallet file and keys for both mainnet and testnet, you can load the same wallet file in either network.

 ## Receiving testnet bitcoin